Group

 matt_kania

 Matt earned his B.A. at Macalester College in Saint Paul, MN.
-His current research focuses on the development and use of novel cobalt catalysts.
+His current research focuses on mechanisms of oxidative addition at Pd(0).
 In his free time, Matt enjoys skiing.

 Oliver grew up in Manchester, United Kingdom and graduated from Manchester Metropolitan University with a master’s degree in Chemistry under the supervision of Dr. Oliver Sutcliffe.
 During his undergraduate program, he completed an industrial placement year at Azotic Technologies (Nottingham, UK) and completed a summer research position under the guidance of Dr Mark McLaughlin before moving to Montana State University as a PhD candidate.
 In his spare time, he enjoys outdoor sports including hiking, diving and football.
-In the Neufeldt lab, he is studying nickel-catalyzed cross coupling.
+In the Neufeldt lab, he is studying Pd-catalyzed site-selective cross couplings of dihaloheteroarenes.

 Grace was raised in Helena, MT and graduated from Capital High School.
 She then attended The University of Providence in Great Falls, MT where she earned her B.A. in chemistry and psychology.
 In the Neufeldt lab, her research is primarily focused on chemoselective Pd-catalyzed cross-coupling.
 During her free time, Grace enjoys hiking, floating, and snowboarding.